top of page

 Limiting worry and rumination

 This practice is closely related to mindfulness.
-Worrying about the future or ruminating about past mistakes is unsettling.
-These thoughts tend to be very intrusive, time-consuming and draining.
+Worrying about the future or ruminating about past mistakes is unsettling and very unhelpful.
+Obsessive thoughts tend to be very intrusive, time-consuming and draining.

-Introducing the postponement exercise in our routine is an excellent way to become aware of how much we overthink.
+Introducing postponement exercise is an excellent way to recognise how much we overthink.
 The postponement exercise aims to limit the time dedicated to worries and rumination.

-• When you find yourself worrying about something, decide if the worry is an actual problem or if it can be postponed.
+When you worry about something, decide if it is an immediate problem or can be postponed.

-• If it can be postponed, write it on your notes and deal with it at the scheduled time.
+If it can be postponed, write it on your notes and deal with it as scheduled.

-• At the scheduled time, take out your notes and begin to go through your worries.
+At the scheduled time, take your notes and review your worries.
 Is there something you can do about them?
 Can you resolve any of them?
 Are they still relevant?

-• Use all the time you have decided to invest, and remind that it cannot be more than 30 minutes.
+Use all the time you have decided to invest, and remember that it cannot be more than 30 minutes.

 Insanity is doing the same thing over and over and expecting different results.